cluoma/Pico2Maple-fw/docs/controller_layouts.md

 ## The Config File

-The following section describes the full details the controller map config file that is used for loading to an SD card.
+The following section describes the full details of the controller map config file that is used for loading to an SD card.

 For the adventurous folks, editting this file directly may be simpler than using the webpage.